 A few factors can significantly impact your RMR:

-- Meals - eating small meals regularly will increase your RMR
+- Meals – regularly eating meals will increase your RMR.

-- Pregnancy – also can cause the increase in RMR
+- Pregnancy – also can cause an increase in RMR.

 How many calories do I burn at rest?

 We will find out how to use the calculator by investigating the example below.
 We assumed some parameters for our average person.